AmbryN/crypto-trading-bot/Readme.md

 # Crypto Trading Bot

 It allows :
-* To simulate ADA/USDT transactions on binance using the Moving Average method
+* To **simulate** any Binance Spot symbol transaction using the Moving Average method on actual values of the exchange and mock balance values (on the master branch)
-* To set the observation period, the moving average number of periods and the refresh time of the bot
+* To set the observation period, the number of periods used for the moving average calculation and the refresh time of the bot

-TODO :
+WIP :
-* Use actual Binance wallet balances for simulation
+* Branch "binance-balances" : **send actual Buy / Sell orders** on Binance's testnet using actual Binance wallet balances
-* Implement actuel trades via Binance for the crypto pair
-* Add support for other pairs

 ## Use